JohanCodeForFun/certificates/README.md

 <img width="1440" alt="Certificate of graduation for Vue 3 with TypeScript" src="certificate-vue3-TypeScript.jpg">

 ### In progress
-- JavaScript Algorithms and Data Structures
 - Frontend Libraries Development
 - Back End Development and APIs
+- Foundational C# with Microsoft